coldtype/coldtype/docs/tutorials/overview.rst

 (You could also do ``import coldtype``, but for the examples in this documentation, ``from coldtype import *`` is the idiomatic import.)

-For the second – that **defining a renderable function**, all you need is a function that accepts a single argument, a ``Rect``, like so:
+For the second requirement – **defining a renderable function** — all you need is a function that accepts a single argument, a ``Rect``, like so:

 .. code:: python